 These tours are designed for those who wish to see the iconic sites and magnificent treasures of Southeast Asia on an excellent value group tour whilst travelling with like-minded people.
-The tours are on a fully inclusive basis, so you'll travel with the assurance that all your arrangements are taken care of.
+The tours are on a fully inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
 You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.

-The maximum group size is 18 passengers on the 'Singapore to Bangkok by Rail' Group Tour
+The maximum group size on 'Singapore to Bangkok by Rail' is 18.